FEUP-ESOF-2020-21/open-cx-t4g5-teenage-mutant-coding-turtles/README.md

 As a user I want to easily find someones linkedIn in their profile.
 As a user i wnat to be redirected to someones linkedIn when clicking a button.

+ #### User Story ID 14 - Express interest

+ As a logged in Company I want to express interest in participants so that I can communicate with them.

+  #### User Story ID 15 - Acknowledge interest Notification

+  As a logged in Participant I want to be notified when a Company expresses interest in me so that I can communicate with them.

+  #### User Story ID 16 - Acknowledge interest Email

+  As a logged in Participant I want to receive a email when a Company expresses interest in me so that I can communicate with them.

+   #### User Story ID 17 - Edit profile

+   As a logged in Generic User I want to be able to edit my profile so that I can change the information about me available to others.

+   #### User Story ID 18 - Delete profile

+   As a logged in Generic User I want to be able to delete my profile so that I can delete the information about me available to others.

+  #### User Story ID 19 - Create Event

+  As a logged in Generic User I want to create a new Event so that I can connect participants with companies on my event.

+  #### User Story ID 20 - Share Event Codes

+  As a logged in Generic User I want to receive the acess codes for my event via email so that I can share them with the participants and the companies attending.

+  #### User Story ID 21 - Search Events

+  As a logged in Generic User I want to be able to search for a specific event so that I can easily find the one I want.

+  #### User Story ID 22 - Filter Events

+  As a logged in Generic User I want to be able to filter the events list so that I can easily find the ones I want.

+  #### User Story ID 23 - Search Participants

+  As a logged in Generic User I want to be able to search for a specific participant so that I can easily find the one I want.

+  #### User Story ID 24 - Filter Participants

+  As a logged in Generic User I want to be able to filter the participants list so that I can easily find the ones I want.